 PRIVITERA, M.B., EVANS, M.A. and SOUTHEE, D.J., 2017.
 Human factors in the design of medical devices – approaches to meeting international standards in the European Union and USA.
-Applied Ergonomics: human factors in technology and society, 59, Part A, pp. 251-263.
+Applied Ergonomics, 59, Part A, pp. 251-263.

 This paper focuses on the challenges of meeting agency requirements as it pertains to the application of human factors in the medical device development (MDD) process.
 Individual case studies of the design